Ayodhya: Gupta period

 Around the fourth century, the region came under the control of the Guptas, who revived Brahmanism.
 The Vayu Purana and the Brahmanda Purana attest that the early Gupta kings ruled Saketa.
 No Gupta-era archaeological layers have been discovered in present-day Ayodhya, although a large number of Gupta coins have been discovered here.
 It is possible that during the Gupta period, the habitations in the city were located in the areas that have not yet been excavated.
 The Buddhist sites that had suffered destruction during the Khotanese-Kushan invasion appear to have remained deserted.
 The fifth-century Chinese traveller Faxian states that the ruins of Buddhist buildings existed at "Sha-chi" during his time.
 One theory identifies Sha-chi with Saketa, although this identification is not undisputed.
-If Sha-chi is indeed Saketa, it appears that by the fifth century, the town no longer had a flourshing Buddhist community or any important Buddhist building that was still in use.
+If Sha-chi is indeed Saketa, it appears that by the fifth century, the town no longer had a flourishing Buddhist community or any important Buddhist building that was still in use.

 An important development during the Gupta time was the recognition of Saketa as the legendary city of Ayodhya, the capital of the Ikshvaku dynasty.
 The 436 AD Karamdanda (Karmdand) inscription, issued during the reign of Kumaragupta I, names Ayodhya as the capital of the Kosala province, and records commander Prithvisena's offerings to Brahmins from Ayodhya.
 Later, the capital of the Gupta Empire was moved from Pataliputra to Ayodhya.
 Paramartha states that king Vikramaditya moved the royal court to Ayodhya; Xuanzang also corroborates this, stating that this king moved the court to the "country of Shravasti", that is, Kosala.
 A local oral tradition of Ayodhya, first recorded in writing by Robert Montgomery Martin in 1838, mentions that the city was deserted after the death of Rama's descendant Brihadbala.
 The city remain deserted until King Vikrama of Ujjain came searching for it, and re-established it.
 He cut down the forests that had covered the ancient ruins, erected the Ramgar fort, and built 360 temples.